Copyright 2025–2026 European Union

 return

-for name in dir(self.__class__):
+for attr in definitions.values():

 ext_name = attr._external_name